-At an election meeting, any member present may place names in nomination.
+At an election meeting, any member participating may place names in nomination.
 A member may not nominate him or herself.
-Each nominee shall be entitled to make a statement regarding her or his qualifications for the position to which nominated.
+Each nominee shall be entitled to make a statement regarding her or his qualifications.

+a.
 The term of office for directors and principal officers is August 1 to July 31.
-Each director and principal officer, including any elected to fill a vacancy mid-term, shall hold office until expiration of the term for which elected and until a successor has been elected and qualified.
+Each director and principal officer, including any elected to fill a vacancy mid-term, shall hold office until the later of (a) expiration of the term for which elected or (b) until a successor has been elected.

 a.
 General Corporate Powers.
-Subject to the provisions of the California Nonprofit Corporation Law and any limitations in the Articles of Incorporation and these Bylaws relating to action required to be approved by the members, the business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the board of directors.
+Subject to the provisions ofa the California Nonprofit Corporations Law and any limitations in the Articles of Incorporation and these bylaws relating to action required to be approved by the members, the business and affairs of the corporation shall be managed, and all corporate powers shall be exercised, by or under the direction of the board of directors.

 b.
 Specific Powers.
 Without prejudice to these general powers, and subject to the same limitations, the directors shall have the power to: